creative-workflow/wordpress-docker/README.md

 ## livereload, browsersync, sass and coffee
 Reloads your browser on code changes and compiles sass to css and coffee to javascript.
 [Read more](https://www.browsersync.io/).

-It runs in its own container.
-Look on to the terminal output to get its ipadress.

-If you want to change its behaviour edit the ``gulpfile.js`` in side of the folder ``./wordpress``.
-The gulpfile.js will be copied when you run ``./scripts/init-wordpress``.
+It have to run on your local machine because of filesystem event issues.

 #### adding and running gulp tasks
-You can add your custom gulp tasks to the file ``./wordpress/gulpfile.js``.
+You can add your custom gulp tasks to the files in the folder ``./gulp/*``.

-To execute your custom gulp task run ``docker-compose run browsersync gulp my-custom-task``

 Read mor about [Gulp](https://github.com/gulpjs/gulp/blob/master/docs/API.md).